Things to see and do - Selkirk

 3-5 High Street, Market Square GB - Selkirk TD7 4BZ

 In the centre of picturesque Selkirk, the historical County Hotel is a friendly former coaching inn on the market square.
-Each room has a flat-screen TV, bathrobes and DVD/CD player.
-All of the en suite rooms at the County have tea/coffee facilities..
+Each room has a flat-screen TV and bathrobes.
+All of the en suite rooms at the County have tea/coffee facilities, Freeview TV a..